kbase/kb_sdk/doc/kb_sdk_edit_module.md

 also the inputs and outputs.

 Potential Inputs:
-* **Function Parameters** - Short parameters in map, list, float, string, and boolean form can be accepted by the function.
-See below for how to pass these these parameters as in input object.
+* **Function Parameters** - You method may accept an input object with parameters in map, list, float, string, and boolean form.
 * **Reference data** - Modest sized reference data can be committed to the /data directory.
-* **KBase Typed Data** - If your function will work on one of [KBase's defined data types](https://narrative.kbase.us/#catalog/datatypes), your method should accept a workspace reference to the objects as a string and access the data with DataFileUtil or a utility specific to your data type.
+* **KBase Typed Data** - If your function will work on one of [KBase's defined data types](https://narrative.kbase.us/#catalog/datatypes), your method should accept a object reference as a string and access the data an appropriate utility module for it's data type.
 * **External web-assessable data** - You method may accept a URL as string and utilize the DataFileUtil to download the file.